berkturetken/kubernetes-practices/README.md

 - [3.3](https://github.com/berkturetken/kubernetes-practices/tree/3.3/ping_pong)
 - [3.4](https://github.com/berkturetken/kubernetes-practices/tree/3.4/ping_pong)

+- Kustomize
+  - Applying multiple files like we have been doing so far can get quite bothersome.
+We could also do the following: `k apply -f manifests/`
+  - But let's focus on Kustomize!
+Kustomize is baked into kubectl.
+  - We use Kustomize to define which files are meaningful for Kubernetes.
+  - Place the _kustomization.yaml_ file to the root of the project and now we can deploy with the following command: `k apply -k .` With one command, we're done with the deployment!
+  - Note that the k kustomize . command shows what Kustomize would do without applying it to the cluster.
+  - A good Kustomization documentation: https://itnext.io/kubernetes-kustomize-cheat-sheet-8e2d31b74d8f

 ## Info about Clusters and Contexts

 - A _cluster_ entry defines how to connect to a specific Kubernetes API server.
 It includes a server address (URL), CA and other connection details.